TeamBreach/CaseStudy1/Presentation/CaseStudy1BootstrapDoc.md

 ![](CaseStudy1BootstrapDoc_files/figure-html/map.IBU-1.png)<!-- -->

 Upon further inspection, ABV and IBU do appear to be related, which is reasonable.
-The association is strong but not very powerful, in the sense that a large increases of IBU values are associated with a small increases in ABV despite being a likely association to occur.
+The association is strong but not very powerful, in the sense that large increases of IBU values are associated with a small increases in ABV despite being a likely association to occur.
 More precisely, positing a linear relationship suggests a 10 point increase in IBU is only associated with a 0.35% statistically significant increase in ABV.
 However, almost 40% of IBU values are missing.
 This could bias the results as less popular or accessible craft brews may be more likely to be niche products with a higher variance in IBU and ABV.

 ```r